8th Grade Courses

 The 8th grade AVID elective class provides academic and leadership support for students entering rigorous coursework that prepares them for a pathway to university study.
 AVID students continue to refine WICOR (writing, inquiry, collaboration, organization, and reading) strategies in order to prepare them for rigorous high school courses and then vertically into the university setting.
 Students will be required to take at least one advanced course.
 Students will be attending field trips to universities and industry workplaces.

-ADVANCED INVENTIONS AND INNOVATNIOS (AI²) (GTT HS CREDIT)
+ADVANCED INVENTIONS AND INNOVATIONS (AI²) (GTT HS CREDIT)

 This activity oriented, hands on program is designed to challenge and engage middle school students, preparing them for Career and Technology courses at the high school level.
 Instructors of this class have extensive training in Project Lead the Way curriculum units and modules.
 Each unit engages students in activities that develop creativity, critical thinking, communication, collaboration, and problem solving while building knowledge in computer science engineering and reinforcing math and science curriculum.
 Students will explore technology and hands-on learning through Computer Animated Design, Automation and Robotics, STEAM activities, and more.